 How long do patents last for?

 A patent lasts for 20 years.
 For the patent to continue after that, it is necessary to pay a fee.

 Information that is available from the Intellectual Property Office

 The Intellectual Property Office administers the Acts and regulations that govern patents, trademarks and registered designs.
 The Office holds a comprehensive library of technical and reference material, both from within New Zealand and overseas.
 They make available to the public copies of New Zealand patents, trademarks and designs.
 They have a comprehensive and very helpful web page (www.iponz.govt.nz).

 Patents are recorded in a Register of Patents, which provides information on their current status.
 The public can inspect this register at the Intellectual Property Office.

 Falsely claiming to be a patent-holder

 It is an offence to falsely represent that you are the true holder of a patent of an invention.
-If convicted, you will be liable to a fine of up to $200.
+If convicted, you will be liable to a fine.

-- Unless you are familiar with the PATENTS ACT 1953 and the patent system, applying for a patent can be a complex process.
+- Unless you are familiar with the Patents Trans-Tasman Patent Attorneys and Other Matters Amendment Act 2016 and the patent system, applying for a patent can be a complex process.
 It is advisable that you obtain the services of a registered patent attorney to ensure that your application meets the requirements of the Act and to ensure that your interests will be appropriately protected.

 - The most essential element of an application for a patent is that the concept, idea or invention be novel.
 A patent will not and cannot be granted for a concept or idea that is already known to the public of New Zealand.